AlexWaygood/typeshed-stats/examples/example.md

 In CI, stubtest is run on `linux` only.

-Typeshed currently has 2 unique allowlist entries for `python-crontab` when running stubtest in CI.
+Typeshed currently has 3 unique allowlist entries for `python-crontab` when running stubtest in CI.

-### Pyright settings in CI: *not strict*
+### Pyright settings in CI: *strict*

-This package is tested with pyright in typeshed's CI, but all files in this stubs package are excluded from the stricter pyright settings.
+All files in this stubs package are tested with the stricter pyright settings in typeshed's CI.

 ### Statistics on the annotations in typeshed's stubs for `python-crontab`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 176
+    - Annotated parameters: 185
-    - Unannotated parameters: 2
+    - Unannotated parameters: 0
-    - Explicit `Any` parameters: 17
+    - Explicit `Any` parameters: 13
     - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 1
 - Returns:
-    - Annotated returns: 147
+    - Annotated returns: 152
-    - Unannotated returns: 4
+    - Unannotated returns: 0
     - Explicit `Any` returns: 0
     - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
 - Variables:
-    - Annotated variables: 72
+    - Annotated variables: 78
-    - Explicit `Any` variables: 1
+    - Explicit `Any` variables: 0
-    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 1
+    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 2
 - Class definitions:
-    - Total class definitions: 18
+    - Total class definitions: 19
     - Class definitions with `Any`: 0
-    - Class definitions marked as at least partially `Incomplete`: 1
+    - Class definitions marked as at least partially `Incomplete`: 0

 ---